-Opened in 1939, Wolf Creek Ski Area claims “The Most Snow in Colorado”.
+Opened in 1939, Wolf Creek Ski Area claims “The Most Snow in Colorado” at over 550 inches an average year.
 This resort is located within the steep San Juan Mountain Range, about 30 minutes north of Pagosa Springs.

 77 trails make up Wolf Creek’s 1,600 skiable acres.
 Those learning will find several easy greens accessed from the Bonanza or Dickey Chairlifts.
 Both lifts are at the base of the resort.
 Blue runs are spread out across the mountain.
 From all the main lifts, intermediate skiers will be able to find a suitable trail down.

 Experts will love the powder and expert ridge skiing that Wolf Creek offers.
 There are several single black diamonds located across the mountain.
 Most of the trees are accessible and usually hide some powder stashes.
 Through the Waterfalls Gate are several short, but steep runs featuring rock faces and tight trees.

 The main draw for strong skiers and riders is the hike-accessed terrain, from atop Alberta or D. Bryce Chairlifts.
 Traverse in either direction for expert bowl, chute, and tree skiing.
 Most of the hiking will range from 5 to 20 minutes depending on how high you want to go.
 The summit of Wolf Creek is the Alberta Peak at 11,904 ft.

 The 1,000 acres between the Horseshoe Bowl and the Water Fall area hold some of Wolf Creek’s most exciting terrain.
 It’s accessed from atop the Alberta Lift.
 Some of it requires a traverse to get too.
 You’ll find expert double-black chutes (Knife Ridge), plenty of glades, a few intermediate trails, and everything in between.